 Representation of Running Training

-One factor that has often hindered interpreting of a running training program by athletes and coaches has been the lack of a standardised way to represent a running training session.
+One factor that has often hindered the interpreting of a running training program by athletes and coaches has been the lack of a standardised way to represent a running training session.
 How do we present, in a simple format, two sets of six repetitions of four hundred metres, each repetition to be completed in seventy-two seconds with three minutes recovery per repetition and ten minutes recovery between each set?

 In 1997 the IAAF adopted a standard way of representing training.
 Examples of the conventional format are:

 This means ten repetitions of 400 metres, with each repetition to be run in 62 seconds, with a 3-minute recovery between each repetition.

 This means 4 sets of 3 repetitions of 400 metres, with each repetition to be run in 56 seconds, with a 3-minute recovery between each repetition and 5 minutes recovery between each set.

-This means 2 repetitions of 600 metres, with the first 400m being run in 68 seconds and the final 200 metres at maximum effort, with 8-minute recovery between each repetition and a 15 minutes recovery after the 2 repetitions of 600m.
-This is followed with 8 repetitions of 200 metres to be run in 35 seconds with a 1-minute recovery between each repetition.
+It means two repetitions of 600 metres, with the first 400m being run in 68 seconds and the final 200 metres at maximum effort, with an 8-minute recovery between each repetition and a 15 minutes recovery after the two repetitions of 600m.
+It is followed by eight repetitions of 200 metres to be run in 35 seconds with a 1-minute recovery between each repetition.

-This means two sets of 1 repetition of 500 metres to be run in 80 seconds, a recovery of 2 minutes, 1 repetition of 700 metres to be run in 1 minute 52 seconds, 30 seconds recovery, 1 repetition of 300 metres at maximum effort, with a 12-minute recovery between each set.
+It means two sets of 1 repetition of 500 metres to be run in 80 seconds, a recovery of 2 minutes, one repetition of 700 metres to be run in 1 minute 52 seconds, 30 seconds recovery, and one repetition of 300 metres at maximum effort, with a 12-minute recovery between each set.

 If you quote information from this page in your work, then the reference for this page is: